-ADOPTIVE T-CELL \ TRANSFER
+ADOPTIVE T-CELL TRANSFER

 T-cells are a type of white blood cell that move through the body looking for foreign cells (such as bacteria, viruses and cancer) and attacking them.
 For this type of cancer therapy, T-cells from a patient's blood are removed and in some cases changed to make them more effective against the tumors.
 The T-cells are then multiplied and put back into the patient to improve the immune system's anti-cancer response.
-Clinical trials of adoptive T-cell transfer are ongoing, but this method is not yet approved by the Food and Drug Administration (FDA).
+Clinical trials of adoptive T-cell transfer are ongoing, with promising results in leukemia, but this method is not yet approved by the FDA.